 Casio WSD-F20: Android Wear 2.0 and apps

 The Casio Pro Trek Smart is compatible with Android phones and iPhones running iOS 9 or above, and Google is running the software show once again.
-The good news is that the WSD-F20 is set to adopt Android Wear 2.0 in spring 2017.
-The original WSD-F10 will get upgraded to the latest version of Google's operating system as well.
+The good news is that the WSD-F20 has Android Wear 2.0 out of the box.
+The original WSD-F10 has already been upgraded to the latest version of Google's operating system as well.

 While you'll get to benefit from all of the new Wear features including standalone apps, Casio has a bunch of its own applications that are designed for adventurers as well third-party apps that make use of the its features.
 That includes ViewRanger, MyRadar and Yamap for hiking.

 In terms of its own apps, there's Moment Setter that sends alerts to the user, whether that's a reminder of the best fishing times or sunrise/sunset times.
 The Tool app uses the host of sensors to deliver real-time information on changes in the natural environment including altitude or air pressure.

 A new Casio Moment Link app can display the current location of a group of friends on the display letting you communicate through text messages.
 This obviously requires the GPS and will apparently be an Android only feature.
 Sorry iPhone owners.

 The Casio WSD-F20 is available to buy now from the Casio website, priced at $500.
 That means it costs exactly the same as the F10 did when it launched last year.